elmandodge/helph/README.md

 - Have a drug detail screen
 - Have a pharmacy detail screen
 - Have a Map screen which helps user navigate to a particular pharmacy

+## Application Architecture
+- Clean architecture will be used for this project